Salvatore Martirano: Music

-Many of Martirano's early works incorporate twelve-tone compositional techniques as well as jazz, vernacular, and multimedia idioms.
+Many of Martirano's early works incorporate twelve-tone compositional techniques and jazz, vernacular, and multimedia idioms.
 His best-known composition, "L's GA" (Lincoln's Gettysburg Address), was widely performed in the late 1960s and early 1970s.
 It became associated with the anti-Vietnam War movement.

 SAL-MAR Construction

 In 1969, Salvatore Martirano, along with a group of engineers and musicians at the University of Illinois, began work on the design and construction of a musical electronic instrument.
 The instrument, named the SAL-MAR Construction, is a hybrid system in which TTL logical circuits (small and medium scale integration) drive analog modules, such as voltage-controlled oscillators, amplifiers and filters.
 The performer sits at a horizontal control panel of 291 lightable touch-sensitive switches (no moving parts).
 The two-state switches are used by a performer to dial sequences of numbers that are characterized by a variety of intervals and lengths.
 A sequence may bypass, address, or be added to other sequences forming an interlocked tree of control and data according to a performer's choice.
-The unique characteristic of the switch is that it can be driven both manually and logically, which allows human/machine interaction.
+The unique characteristic of the switch is that it can be driven manually and logically, allowing human/machine interaction.
 The most innovative feature of the human/machine interface is that it allows the user to switch from control of macro to micro parameters of the information output.
 This is analogous to a zoom lens on a camera.